libremfg/rhize-docs/content/concepts/manufacturing-data-hub.md

 Thus, a manufacturing data hub is not only a storage or message system;
 it is a coherent system of interelated parts and interfaces.
 The components that make an MDH are:
-- The schema-on-write graph database
+- The high-performance graph database with integrated time series
 - A data model that uses a manufacturing standard
+- The API to interact with the data
-- The agent that listens for messages
+- The agent that listens for tag changes coming from the process
-- The message broker that directs event messages from publishers to topics that event consumers can subscribe to
-- The rules engine that executes user workflows
+- The rules engine that monitors tag changes and triggers user workflows when conditions are met
+- The message broker that communicates events to and from various systems
-- The API that exposes the database
+- The workflow engine that processes, transforms and contextualises tag and event data
 - The IT infrastructure that this all runs on, which at certain scale must be clustered.

 Rhize chose these parts deliberately, after careful consideration and years of experience running into constraints.